nathanmehta/Sports-Analytics-Articles-/README.md

 ## Nflmvp
   article on my new metric for MVP taking into account inversely related stats - article titled "NFL MVP: What it should be"

-## Henry project
+## rbHypotest
-  Hypothesis testing to determine whether Derek Henry would've had another 2000 yard season in 2021 - article titled TBD
+  Hypothesis testing to determine whether Derrick Henry would've had another 2000 yard season in 2021 - article titled TBD

-## Rashaad Penny Project
+## UnluckyPenny
-  Investigating the relationship between advanced stats and fantasy points - article Titled "Unlucky Penny"
+  Investigating the relationship between advanced running back tracking stats and fantasy points - article Titled "Unlucky Penny"